Use this step by step guide to get started with the Cecil platform.

 print(planet_data_request)

-4. Make all datasets joinable
+4. Create reprojections to make datasets joinable

 import cecil